Hiking in Piedmont itinerary

 Day 7:

-Today is a short and very pleasant walk, which will give us the chance to rest from the previous two days’ efforts.
-We take the short walk up to the head of the valley, a pretty skiing town, a sunny place that has a number of pleasant cafes and small restaurants.
-From here a series of cable car climbs up to the foot of Monte Rosa.
-Weather permitting, we will take a 40 minute walk from the lift station across a glacier to a marvellously situated mountain hut with a terrace that looks out of the valleys and up to the peak of Mt Rosa, where we have lunch.
+This morning, we go up into the heart of the mountains, via a series of cable cars, which take us up to the foot of Monte Rosa.
+Weather permitting, we will take a 40 minute walk from the lift station across a glacier to a marvellously situated mountain hut which has terrace that looks out over the valleys and up to the peak of Mt Rosa, where we have lunch.

 After returning to the valley, it's a short walk to another 'rifugio', a beautifully restored, stone shepherds’ hamlet surrounded by pastures, with an excellent restaurant and a terrace with views up to the mountains.
-11 kms, 3 hrs, 474 mts ascent, 266 mts descent (Grade 2: click for details)
+(5 kms, 1.5 hrs, 360 mts ascent) (Lunch/dinner)

 Day 8: